HazyResearch/meerkat/docs/source/guide/dataframe/ops/map.md

 })
 ```

+### Map with a single input column
-**Mapping a single column.** We want to create a new column, `age`, which contains the age of each person.
+We want to create a new column, `age`, which contains the age of each person.
 We can do this with the {func}`~meerkat.map` operation, passing a lambda function that takes a birth year and returns the age.

 ```{code-cell} ipython3
 :tags: [output_scroll]